pgrajzl/satellite-overhead/quickstart.md

 #### `set_time_window()`

 The `set_time_window()` method defines the observation time window in UTC, specifying when the observation will take place.
 The date format follows the ISO 8601 datetime format: `Y-m-dTH:M:S.f`.
+The provided datetime string can include microseconds or not.
+It additionally accepts a time zone, for example, `2023-11-15T08:00:00-7:00`.
+All times are converted to UTC.

 ```python
 configuration.set_time_window(